-I find myself in somewhat of a predicament at the moment.
+I find myself in somewhat of a toddler tantrum predicament.
 You see, I have 3 primary school children and 2 toddlers.
 Well, one has just become a pre-schooler, but I don’t see any difference – yet!
-I find myself enjoying the school going children far more than I am the toddlers at the moment.
+I find myself enjoying the school-going children far more than I am the toddlers at the moment.
 I hide my head in shame!
 Shouldn’t I be enjoying every stage of every child?
 In a perfect parenting world right!

 Toddlers are, in my opinion,